montroly/fansyloader/secure_share.md

 ## Share data

-If you have a problem, it may be necessary to share your log file with me.
+If you have a problem, it may be necessary to share your log or other data with me.
 The log file can help me with error analysis, but may contain sensitive information.
 You should therefore never share your log file publicly!

-Therefore, if you are willing to share your log file with me, you should encrypt it so that only I and no one else can read it.
+Therefore, if you are willing to provide me with data, you should encrypt it so that only I and no one else can read it.

 ### How to encrypt